Fixed or Variable Mortgage Canada (2025 Guide)

 ...
 Risk-Averse?
 Consider Fixed Rate

-If you’re someone who values stability, predictability and wants to avoid fluctuations in your mortgage payments, a fixed-rate mortgage can provide peace of mind and is generally a safer financial choice.
+If you’re someone who values stability, predictability and wants to avoid fluctuations in your mortgage payments, asking your mortgage broker for a fixed-rate mortgage offers peace of mind and is generally a safer financial choice.

 ...
 Comfortable with Some Uncertainty?
 Variable Rate Can Offer Savings